rammurmu/runash-blog/blog/_posts/2024-01-06-runash-blog-post.md

 ---
-layout: page
+title: "Live Streaming"
-title: What is ive streaming ?
+date: 2024-01-06
-parmalink: /livestream/
+author: Posted by 🙋 @rammurmu
 ---

 # ![blob-0040](https://user-images.githubusercontent.com/61916324/132724592-e5bef25e-36d9-4da8-bbc6-84a24183c8e2.png)Live Stream

-What is live streaming? | How live streaming works
+What is live streaming? | How live streaming works?<br>
 Live streaming is the delivery of video or audio data to an audience over the Internet as the data is created.

-What is live streaming?
+What is live streaming?<br>
 Streaming is the method of data transmission used when someone watches video on the Internet.
 It is a way to deliver a video file a little bit at a time, often from a remote storage location.
 By transmitting a few seconds of the file at a time over the internet, client devices do not have to download the entire video before starting to play it.